 Google -search—this query would return results for people who work on Google+, Google Fiber, Google Analytics, and other Google projects.

 Parentheses - Parentheses are only for complex searches where you’re combining multiple commands.
 They work just like they did in algebra class (you thought you left that in middle school, huh?): Anything within the parentheses is resolved before the operations outside of the parentheses.
 So if you search for

 "marketing manager" AND (Google OR Microsoft)," LinkedIn will return results that contain the exact phrase

 If you're on a job hunt or following specific markets, you’ll probably end up returning to the same searches over and over again.
-Instead of memorizing your keywords and going through the complex process of setting everything up, try LinkedIn's save search function, which is available only for people and jobs search.
+Instead of memorizing your keywords and going through the complex process of setting everything up, set up search alerts, which are available for people and job searches.

-Once you hit the search results page that you want to reference later—meaning, you have all of your filters, sorting, and keywords set up exactly as you want them to display—look in the top right-hand corner of the main content well beneath the menu bar; you should see a grey link that says "Save search".
+Once you hit the search results page that you want to reference later—meaning, you have all of your filters, sorting, and keywords set up exactly as you want them to display—look on the right side of the page beneath the filters menu.
+You should see a "Create search alert" button.

 When you click on the link, a pop-up box will appear that helps you set up alerts for your specific search.
-The saved searches dialogue box will tell you the type of search you conducted (people or jobs), prompt you to give your saved search a title, and asks you to choose how often you want email alerts about this search—"never", "weekly", or "monthly".
-After making your selections, click the green checkmark to the right of the "alert" drop down to save your search.
+The saved searches dialogue box will ask you to choose how often you want alerts about this search—"daily" or "weekly"—and whether you want to be notified by email and/or mobile and desktop notifications.
+(Note that not all options might be available depending on the type of search you're saving.)
+After making your selections, click the Save button and you're done.